scarletstudio/transithealth/docs/new_dataset.md

 LIMIT 190000000
 ```

 Usually, we don't want to do any transformation in the extract step, but the rideshare trips dataset has over 190 million rows, so it would take too long to download the un-aggregated version.
-This query gets the total number of trips for each day, pickup community area, and dropoff community area.
+This query gets the total number of trips for each day, pickup community area, and dropoff community area, which results in approximately 3.6 million rows.

 This is the `make` step for extracting the rideshare data from the data portal: